Where do I pick up my tickets?

 Where can I stay during the festival?

 Camping cost is NOT included in ticket purchase.
-If you are camping you must pay a separate camping fee.
-Camping cost is per campsite, so one tent is $25 and one RV is $25.
+Camping cost is per campsite: one tent is $20 and one RV is $30.

 All campsites are given first come first serve basis.

-Gates will open to camping attendees (RV and tent) at 12 pm on Thursday September 30.
+Gates open to camping attendees (RV & tent) at 12 pm on Thursday September 29.
 Only tents & RVs are permitted to stay on grounds throughout festival.
-All tent campers must remove their vehicles from the grounds at 11am on Friday.
+All tent campers must remove their vehicles from the grounds at 10am Friday.

-Tent campers who arrive after 11am on Friday will carry their camping gear onto the grounds from their parking spot.
+Tent campers who arrive after 10am on Friday will carry their camping gear onto the grounds from their parking spot, or use our sweet, free shuttle service.

-All campsites (RV included) are primitive and will not include water or electric hookups.
+All campsites (RV included) are primitive: NO water or electric hookups.

 Wash stations will be available.